Tuesday, 17 April 2012

 Working Title have developed a wide range of films with varying genres ranging from comedies such as hot fuzz to more deeply thoughtful, romantic, meaningful films like atonement.
 Obviously each genre will be aimed at audiences interested in that style of film, but Working Title have said that they aim their films at audiences that are interested in the story behind the film apposed to those who are interested in action packed films with special effects for example.

-9. Vertical distribution systems should guarentee a film's success.
-Find a Working Title film that did not perform as well as expected.
-What factors, other than distribution and marketing, caused this film to be a commercial failure?
 The Boat That Rocked -The film opened 1 April 2009 and was a commercial failure at the British box office, making only GB£6.1 million in its first twelve weeks, less than a quarter of its over £30 million production cost.
 It received mixed reviews, with most criticism directed at its muddled storyline and 2¼-hour length.
 For its North American release it was re-edited to trim its running time by twenty minutes, and retitled Pirate Radio.
 Opening 13 November 2009, Pirate Radio was still commercially unsuccessful, earning only about US$8 million (approximately £5 million).

 10. Smaller companies cannot benefit from a vertical distribution system.
 What marketing methods do independant or small film studios use instead?